TPP7155 General Science

 Requirements for student to be awarded a passing grade in the course:

-To be awarded a passing grade a student must attempt all of the summative assessment items, achieve at least 50% in the examination and achieve an aggregated mark of at least 50% in the total marks allocated for the assignments.
+To be awarded a passing grade a student must attempt all of the summative assessment items, achieve at least 50% in the examination and achieve an aggregated mark of at least 50% in the total marks allocated for the assessment items.
 Students who do not qualify for a Passing grade may, at the discretion of the Examiner, be awarded a Supplementary Examination and/or assigned additional work to demonstrate to the Examiner that they have achieved the required standard.
-It is expected that such students have gained at least 40% of the total marks available for all summative assessment items.
+It is expected that such students will have gained at least 40% of the total marks available for all summative assessment items.

 Method used to combine assessment results to attain final grade:

 The final grades for students will be assigned on the basis of the weighted aggregate of the marks obtained for each of the summative assessment items in the course.

 Examinations in this course are restricted examinations.
 In a Restricted Examination candidates are allowed access to specific materials during the examination.
 The only materials that candidates may use in the restricted examination for this course are: writing materials (non-electronic and free from material which could give the student an unfair advantage in the examination); calculators which cannot hold textual information (students must indicate on their examination paper the make and model of any calculator(s) they use during the examination); 1 A4 page of hand written or typed notes (written on both sides); English translation dictionaries (but not technical dictionaries).
 A Periodic Table and formulae sheets are provided in the examination booklet.

 Examination period when Deferred/Supplementary examinations will be held: